vojinpavlovic/tssl_bl_srv/readme.md

 - `SERVER_SSH_KEY` [SSH Key-Based Authentication on a Linux Server](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)
 - `TW_TOKEN` In Multiplayer Bannerlord `press Alt+~` then type `customserver.gettoken`.
     - This should generate token in `C:\Users\Your User\Documents\Mount and Blade II Bannerlord\Tokens\DedicatedCustomServerAuthToken`

 ---

-## ⚙️ Server Configuration
-- In progress..

----